 OTD measures supply chain efficiency, whether or not the Company is meeting its goals in regard to agreed delivery times.
 It is also important for maintaining customer satisfaction.
-From 1 September (when we closed the acquisition of OpenFive) to 31 December 2022, the average OTD was 99%.
+From 1 September to 31 December 2022, the average OTD was 99%.